snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
-Setting this options for TemplateMatching overrules the value set in Recombine.
+If your batchfiles contains multiple segments or segment groups the best placement for the read across all of these templates is forced.
+Setting this options for TemplateMatching sets the default value for use in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

 ##### ForceGermlineIsoleucine (s)